mfpiccolo/kindred/README.md

 You could then get access to the collection or the template by using those properties.

-`li_info.template' would return the html you passed through
+`li_info.template` would return the html you passed through

-`li_info.collection' would return the json collection
+`li_info.collection` would return the json collection

 ###Controllers
 In kindred, javascript controllers are a client side augmentation of your ruby controllers.
 They are just client side code that gets run on page load.